 - Latin America Caucus– Opposes U.S. militarism in Latin America, especially by the U.S. School of the Americas/WHINSEC, a military training institute in Ft.
 Benning, GA.
 Meets every month at different locations.
 Call the office or email [email protected], to get involved.

-- Climate Change and Earth Care – Works with religious and community groups to stop global warming and promote environmental protection.
+- Caucus for Consumption, Waste, and the Climate Crisis – Works with religious and community groups to stop global warming and promote environmental protection.
 Meets monthly at the ICPJ Office, 1414 Hill St. Ann Arbor, MI 48104.
 Call the office or contact [email protected], to get involved.

 As we deepen our network and prioritize the needs in our community that we are well-situated to respond to, these campaign areas are ready to launch in 2020!
 Our projects are emergent and generative and we will develop clear goals so we can measure our progress.

 Housing as a Human Right

 We are collaborating with Legal Services of South Central Michigan (LSSCM) to pilot a series of tenant’s organizing meetings modeled after work being done at City Life/Vida Urbana in Boston.
 We are focused on building community power to insure housing for all no matter the income and to providing access to relevant community resources.

 We are part of a coalition working to draft Ann Arbor’s carbon neutrality plan.
 We are focused on centering equity and our impact on surrounding areas.
 We will also advocate for accountability throughout the process as we mobilize our network to address the climate crisis.